kavehtehrani/gnome-speech2text/service/README.md

 ### System Dependencies

 This service requires several system packages to be installed.
-The installation script will guide you through what packages you need.
+See the main [README.md](../README.md) for the complete list of system dependencies.

 ### Service Installation